Testosterone Therapy: What to Expect Over Time

 "My labs are normal — why don't I feel better yet?"

 Because labs reflect dosing and safety, and symptoms often lag behind.
-This is especially common early (including at 6-8weeks).
+This is especially common early.

 "Is testosterone supposed to work this slowly?"